 Ah, there’s nothing more fun than a good colored rice bin, am I right?!
+Wait.
 Don’t answer that.
 I’m throwing it out there rhetorically and don’t need it coming back to me.
-This Halloween rice bin is perfection and that’s the way I’ll keep it.

-RELATED: Looking for so many Halloween activity ideas?
-I have a list of 40+ Halloween Activities perfect for toddlers and preschoolers.
+RELATED: Looking for so many Halloween ideas?
+See my Ultimate List of Halloween Activities that are perfect for toddlers and preschoolers.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.